Michael Keaton and Mila Kunis Are a Fractured Family in Goodrich Preview

 While speaking to Us, Meyers-Shyer said that she hadn’t “seen” Keaton in a heartfelt comedy in “a really long time,” and knew that audiences would want to see him get “vulnerable” on screen.
 “I was excited to explore that,” she said.

-Keaton’s performance is only elevated by the presence of Kunis, who Meyers-Shyer, , who prevously directed 2017’s Home Again, said was a top choice for Grace due to how universally “beloved” she is by both “men and women.”
+Keaton’s performance is only elevated by the presence of Kunis, who Meyers-Shyer, who previously directed 2017’s Home Again, said was a top choice for Grace due to how universally “beloved” she is by both “men and women.”

 “We’ve kind of grown up with her,” she explained.
 “And I thought it would be really interesting to see her in this role as a daughter and a new mother.
 And [like Michael], she’s somebody I’ve seen so many times, but I hadn’t seen this side of her, so I was thrilled that she came on board with us.”